robertrottermann/breitsch_mitglieder/local_odoo18_enterprise_setup_updated.md

 - All data is local, safe to test freely.
 - Use `docker compose down` to stop everything.
-- Use `docker compose logs -f` to watch logs.
+- Use `docker compose logs -f` to monitor.
-- If port 8069 is busy, change it in `docker-compose.yaml`.
+- Change port 8069 if needed in `docker-compose.yaml`.

 ---

-Let me know if you'd like to add:
-- PgAdmin or Adminer
-- Mailhog
-- Auto backup jobs
+Let me know if you want a copy of the reset script or help with HTTPS, email, or backups.